GDHarrison/My-Tools/README.md

 # My Tools

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+My ongoing SOC Tools creation project is aimed at developing a comprehensive set of custom network analysis tools, including a port scanner, unthreaded UDP ping tool, and ICMP traceroute utility, to enhance my skills as a cybersecurity analyst.
+These tools will aid in identifying vulnerabilities, analyzing network traffic, and strengthening defenses against potential threats, aligning with the responsibilities of monitoring and protecting organizational systems.
+This tools were designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Cybersecurity Threat Mitigation: Learnt to identify and address vulnerabilities like open ports, exposed services, and weak network configurations.
+- Ethical Hacking Practices: Understanding how to responsibly use scanning tools for vulnerability assessments.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Github

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc